confluentinc/ksql/docs/how-to-guides/use-a-custom-timestamp-field.md

     partitions = 1,
     value_format = 'avro',
     key = 'k',
-    timestamp = 'ts',                        -- the column to use as a timestamp timestamp_format = 'yyyy-MM-dd HH:mm:ss' -- the format to parse the timestamp );
+    timestamp = 'ts',
+    timestamp_format = 'yyyy-MM-dd HH:mm:ss'
+);
 ```

 ## Timestamps as long values

-ksqlDB can use timestamps that are represented as milliseconds since the Unix epoch, too.
+You can use timestamps that are represented as milliseconds since the Unix epoch, too.

 Create a stream `s4` with a timestamp column of type `BIGINT`.
 Because the timestamp is a number, ksqlDB doesn't need to know how to parse its timestamp format — it can interpret it directly as milliseconds since the Unix epoch.
 This means you can omit the `timestamp_format` property.